core-wg/corrclar/draft-ietf-core-corr-clar.md

 provided its criteria for 0RTT responses are met.
 The server can still send an Echo option with the successful response:
 Only when the client repeats that Echo value in a subsequent response can the replay window be initialized.
-Implementers of OSCORE should be aware that answering potential replays is only safe from the CoAP application's point of view.
+Implementers of OSCORE should be aware that answering potential replays can only be determined to be safe from the CoAP application's point of view.
 As always, unless the sequence number in the request has just been removed from an initialized replay window, the response can not reuse the request's nonce, but needs to be sent with a new sequence number from the server's space.